Graph-Learning-Benchmarks/gli/datasets/BALBc1/README.md

 # BABLc1

 ## Dataset Description
 BALBc1 is a dataset of VesselGraph, it is a large, spatial and strucutred graph of whole-brain vessels, where bifurcation points are nodes, and blood vessels are edges.
+Node data include the node id, xyz coordinates and a flag indicating whether the bifurcation point is at sample border.
+Edge data include properties regarding the radius and length of the blood vessel.

 Statistics:
 - nodes 3,538,495